-- Effective 8 October, entry is permitted for residents of Australia, Canada, Japan, New Zealand, South Korea and Uruguay without a negative COVID-19 test or selfquarantine. - Travellers who are residents of the following countries or Austrian citizens, and have not visited any country not in this list in the previous 10 days, do not need to present a negative COVID-19 test or commit to quarantine: - Australia, Belgium, Canada, Cyprus, Czech Republic (except Prague), Denmark, Estonia, Finland, France (except Ile de France and Provence-Alpes-Cote d'Azur), Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal (except Lisbon and Norte), San Marino, Slovakia, Slovenia, South Korea, Spain (Canary Islands only), Sweden, Switzerland, United Kingdom, Uruguay, Vatican City. - This applies only to people who are residents in the listed countries or Austrian citizens, who have not been in any country other than Austria or those European countries in the past ten days. - Travellers who are only transiting through Austria without a stopover do not need to present a test result. - EU/EEA/Swiss citizens arriving from a high-risk area are required to present a medical certificate proving a negative COVID-19 PCR test (from a test taken in the last 72 hours before arrival).
-If the traveller cannot get tested before entering Austria, they must be tested within 48 hours after arrival, and has to self-quarantine until the test results arrive. - High-risk areas include Albania, Andorra, Argentina, Bahrain, Bangladesh, Belarus, Bosnia & Herzegovina, Brazil, Bulgaria, Chile, China (Hubei province), Costa Rica, Croatia, Czech Republic (Prague), Ecuador, Egypt, France (Ile de France including Paris, and Provence-Alpes-Cote d'Azur), India, Indonesia, Iran, Israel, Kosovo, Kuwait, Maldives, Mexico, Moldova, Montenegro, Nigeria, North Macedonia, Pakistan, Peru, Philippines, Portugal (Lisbon and Norte),

-Romania, Russia, Senegal, Serbia, South Africa, Spain (except Canary Islands), Turkey, Ukraine and USA.

-- EU/EEA/Swiss citizens arriving from a country in neither of the above lists are required to present a medical certificate proving a negative COVID-19 PCR test (from a test taken in the last 72 hours before arrival or undergo a ten-day quarantine. - Entry is prohibited for third-country nationals arriving from states outside the Schengen area.
+Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal (except Lisbon and Norte), San Marino, Slovakia, Slovenia, South Korea, Spain (Canary Islands only), Sweden, Switzerland, United Kingdom (except North East, East Midlands, Yorkshire and the Humber), Uruguay, Vatican City.

+- EU/EEA/Swiss citizens arriving from a high-risk area are required to present a medical certificate proving a negative COVID-19 PCR test (from a test taken in the last 72 hours before arrival).
+If the traveller cannot get tested before entering Austria, they must be tested within 48 hours after arrival, and has to self-quarantine until the test results arrive. - High-risk areas include Albania, Andorra, Argentina, Bahrain, Bangladesh, Belarus, Belgium (Brussels and Wallonia), Bosnia & Herzegovina, Brazil, Bulgaria, Chile, China (Hubei province), Costa Rica, Croatia, Czech Republic, Ecuador, Egypt, France (Ile de France including Paris, and Provence-Alpes-Cote d'Azur), India, Indonesia, Iran, Israel, Kosovo, Kuwait, Maldives, Mexico, Moldova, Montenegro, Nigeria, North Macedonia, Pakistan, Peru, Philippines, Portugal (Lisbon and Norte), Romania, Russia, Senegal, Serbia, South Africa, Spain (except Canary Islands), Turkey, Ukraine, United Kingdom (North East, East Midlands, Yorkshire and the Humber) and USA. - EU/EEA/Swiss citizens arriving from a country in neither of the above lists are required to present a medical certificate proving a negative COVID-19 PCR test (from a test taken in the last 72 hours before arrival or undergo a ten-day quarantine. - Entry is permitted for residents of Australia, Canada, Japan, New Zealand, South Korea and Uruguay without a negative COVID-19 test or self-quarantine. - Entry is prohibited for third-country nationals arriving from states outside the Schengen area.
 Exemptions apply.
-Third-country nationals travelling from inside the Schengen area have to carry a medical certificate proving a negative COVID-19 test result within the last 72 hours and are subject to a 10-day self-quarantine. - Travellers transiting through Austria are required to complete a declaration and may not permitted to stop over. - Cross-border commuters from some neighbouring countries which have signed agreements with Austria are exempt from the 14-day quarantine requirement if carrying proof of employment. - Austrian/EU/EEA/Swiss citizens and their family members living in the same household, as well as holders of a D visa or a residence permit issued by Austria entering Austria by air from outside the Schengen area will be subject to a 14-day home quarantine, unless their immediate departure to another country (e.g. by car or train) is ensured or they provide a medical certificate confirming a negative molecular-biological SARS-CoV-2 test.
+Third-country nationals travelling from inside the Schengen area have to carry a medical certificate proving a negative COVID-19 test result within the last 72 hours and are subject to a 10-day self-quarantine. - Travellers transiting through Austria are required to complete a declaration and may not permitted to stop over but are not required to present a test result. - Cross-border commuters from some neighbouring countries which have signed agreements with Austria are exempt from the 14-day quarantine requirement if carrying proof of employment. - Austrian/EU/EEA/Swiss citizens and their family members living in the same household, as well as holders of a D visa or a residence permit issued by Austria entering Austria by air from outside the Schengen area will be subject to a 14-day home quarantine, unless their immediate departure to another country (e.g. by car or train) is ensured or they provide a medical certificate confirming a negative molecular-biological SARS-CoV-2 test.